vercel/little-date/README.md

   locale: "de-AT", // Overwrite the default locale
   includeTime: false, // Prevent time from being displayed
-  today: new Date(), // Overwrite the default "today" date, useful for testing });
+  today: new Date(), // Overwrite the default "today" date, useful for testing
+  separator: "-", // Overwrite the default separator.
+E.g. from "Jan 1 - 12" to "Jan 1 to 12"
+});
 ```